JerrymiahPM/Roblox-Scripting/RobloxStudio.md

 ![](https://i.imgur.com/rDZhLkh.png)

 This is where you'll be working.
-Lets focus on the explorer.
+Let's focus on the explorer.

 ## Explorer

+When scripting exploits, you'll mostly be using the workspace, players, and replicated storage/replicated first.